 What is the concept of Denormalization?

-- Flattening Tables: This involves combining multiple related tables into a single table, reducing the need for joining operations.
-This approach simplifies queries and can improve performance, especially for read-intensive workloads.
+- Flattening tables: This involves combining multiple tables into a single one to reduce the need for joins.
+This significantly simplifies queries and improves performance as fewer read operations are required.

 This is what you should take with you